 Emma is a first year Arts and Science student from Toronto, Ontario.
 She is interested in anything and everything, but especially issues of accessibility and equality.

-Toronto born and raised, Andrea is in first year Arts and Science, planning an astrophysics specialization.
-They are interested in human rights, intersectional feminism, and politics.
+Toronto born and raised, Tai is in their second year of an astrophysics specialization.
+They are particularly interested in queer and intersectional activism.

 Sandrine is a first year Arts and Science student from Guelph, Ontario.
 She is interested inmany sociopolitical issues including global education equality and climate change.